LuckyLongre123/README_RUNNER/README.md

 ## 📖 What You'll Learn

 By the end of this guide, you'll master:
-- 🔢 **Prime Number Theory** - Understanding what makes numbers prime
+- 🔄 **Rotated Array Concepts** - Understanding array rotation and its properties
-- 🎯 **Sieve of Eratosthenes** - Ancient yet efficient algorithm for finding primes
+- 🔍 **Modified Binary Search** - Adapting binary search for rotated arrays
-- 🚀 **Algorithm Optimization** - Why starting from i² matters
+- 🎯 **Sorted Portion Detection** - Identifying which half is sorted
-- 🧮 **Mathematical Efficiency** - Near-linear time complexity for prime counting
+- 🧮 **Range Checking** - Determining target position in sorted portions

 ---